 Cape Jervis Accommodation and Caravan Park

-Stop at Pear Tree Bistro and Coffee Shop, open Wednesday to Sunday for breakfast and dinner as well as all day coffee and cake.
+Stop at Pear Tree Bistro and Coffee Shop, open Monday to Sunday for dinner as well as all day coffee and cake.

-We have four en suite rooms, self-contained cottages that sleep from one up to seven people.
+We have en suite rooms and self-contained cottages that sleep from one up to seven people.
 Some cottages have wood fires which you are welcome to use however wood is not supplied.

-The station also has a lovely grassed area with powered and unpowered sites available for those who like to camp out/have a caravan.
+The property also has a lovely grassed area with powered and unpowered sites available for those who like to camp out or have a caravan.
 Hot showers and toilets and a camp kitchen are available.

-Nearby activities include bushwalking in national parks, swimming in the unspoilt southern beaches, fishing, horse riding, golf/a trip to Kangaroo Island.
+Nearby activities include bushwalking in national parks, swimming in the unspoilt southern beaches, fishing, horse riding, golf or a trip to Kangaroo Island.